traitecoevo/taxonlookup/README.md

 	devtools::install_github("richfitz/storr")
 	devtools::install_github("richfitz/remake")
 	devtools::install_github("ropensci/taxize")

+Or, if you already have remake installed run

+    remake::install_missing_packages()

 Then run the following command from within R.  Make sure the home directory is within the repository: